neillindberg/node-red-explorer/README.md

 ```
 These files represent the app in entirety.

-Run ./build-flow-function-files to build out, into named-by-function(.js) files into respective ./flows/<flow_name> groups, by tab and submodule.
+Both way diffs are built-out into named-by-function(.js) files into respective ./flows/<flow_name> groups, by tab and submodule.

-Run ./generate-flow-diffs.js
+To explore diffs there are tools such as Meld (https://meldmerge.org/).
+Fire up Meld or the like and compare files.
+With the graphical diffing tool you can usually see all the differences highlighted in green/red/blue for different states.